 Many Canadian business owners assume SR&ED is only for big tech companies or scientists in lab coats—but that couldn’t be further from the truth.
 If your company is working to develop new or improved technologies, products, or processes, you might qualify for one of Canada’s most valuable tax credits.

-1. Who Can Apply for SR&ED?
+1. Who Qualifies for SR&ED?
 (Company Eligibility)

 • Canadian-Controlled Private Corporations (CCPCs) → Receive up to 35% refundable tax credit on the first $3M of eligible expenditures.